tam4m0/xrd/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct should be fine, but is moderated at the discretion of the leaders.

 ## Enforcement Responsibilities